 5) When will you give an A2 class?
 When will your A2 book come out?

-We were planning to run the A2 class online starting form the end of September, but since both my colleague/instructor/co-author and I have a day job plus a book project in the evenings, we decided to postpone the training till January.
+We were planning to run the A2 class online starting from the end of September, but since both my colleague/instructor/co-author and I have a day job plus a book project in the evenings, we decided to postpone the training until January.